JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

 The tutorial produces a skeleton Gradle project suitable to use as a starting point.

 Modifications are needed to the skeleton project's `build.gradle` and `plugin.xml` files, as described below, and on the individual product pages in Part VIII.
-The `build.gradle` file is modified to specify the target product, which determines the APIs available during development.
+The `build.gradle` file is modified to specify the target product, determining the APIs available during development.
 The `plugin.xml` file is modified to declare the plugin's dependency on modules or libraries.

 ## Configuring Build.Gradle to Target Products other than IntelliJ IDEA